algovoid/EXST-AUX-BP/README.md

 # Universal Digital Exhaust Bypass Flap

 This project is a **standalone, digitally controlled exhaust bypass system** for cars.
-It allows dynamic control over exhaust sound profiles—from stock/silenced to aggressive straight pipe—using a durable, easy-to-install design.
+It allows dynamic control over exhaust sound profiles from stock/silenced to aggressive straight pipe using a durable, easy-to-install design.

 ## Features